nasa/ogma/ogma-cli/README.md

 A lot of the information that must be monitored in real-world C applications is packed in structs.
-Copilot allows accessing specific fields of C structs, but requires additional definitions in the Copilot language to make the structure of those structs known to the compiler.
+Copilot allows accessing specific fields of C structs, but requires additional definitions in the Copilot language to make the shape of those structs known to the compiler.

 Ogma is able to generate the boilerplate code needed to work with C structs in Copilot.
 For example, to use the following struct as the type of an extern